 Eligibility: To be eligible for CHAMPVA, an individual cannot be eligible for TRICARE (the medical program for civilian dependents provided by DoD) and must be one of the following:

 For those who have Medicare entitlement or other health insurance, CHAMPVA is a secondary payer.
 Beneficiaries with Medicare must be enrolled in Parts A&B to maintain CHAMPVA eligibility.
-For additional information, contact Purchased Care at the VA Health Administration Center, CHAMPVA, P.O.
+For additional information, contact the Chief Business Office Purchased Care at the VA Health Administration Center, CHAMPVA, P.O.
 Box 469028, Denver, CO 80246, call 1-800-733-8387 or visit www.va.gov/hac/forbeneficiaries/champva/champva.asp.

 VA’s Comprehensive Assistance for Family Caregivers Program entitles the designated Primary Family Caregiver, who is without health insurance coverage, CHAMPVA benefits.
 Some of the health plans that would make a Primary Family Caregiver ineligible for CHAMPVA benefits include Medicare, Medicaid, commercial health plans through employment and individual plans.

-Children Born with Spina Bifida to Certain Vietnam or Korea Veterans: The Spina Bifida Program (SB) is a comprehensive health care benefits program administered by the Department of Veterans Affairs for birth children of certain Vietnam and Korea Veterans who have been diagnosed with spina bifida (except spina bifida occulta).
-The SB program provides reimbursement for inpatient and outpatient medical services, pharmacy, durable medical equipment, and supplies.
-Purchased Care at the VA's Health Administration Center in Denver, Colorado manages the SB Program, including the authorization of benefits and the subsequent processing and payment of claims.
-For more information about spina bifida health care benefits, call 1-888-820-1756 or visit www.va.gov/hac/forbeneficiaries/spina/spina.asp
+Children Born with Spina Bifida to Certain Vietnam or Korea Veterans: The Spina Bifida (SB) Health Care Benefits Program is a health care benefits program administered by the Department of Veterans Affairs for birth children of certain Vietnam and Korea Veterans who have been diagnosed with spina bifida (except spina bifida occulta).
+The SB Health Care Benefits Program provides reimbursement for covered medical services and supplies, such as inpatient and outpatient medical services, pharmacy, durable medical equipment, and supplies.
+The Chief Business Office Purchased Care in Denver, Colorado manages the SB Health Benefits Program, including the authorization of benefits and the subsequent processing and payment of health care claims.
+For more information about spina bifida health care benefits, call 1-888-820-1756 or visit http://www.va.gov/hac/forbeneficiaries/spina/spina.asp

-Eligibility: To be eligible for the SB Program, Veterans must be eligible for a monetary award under the Veterans Benefits Administration (VBA).
+Eligibility: To be eligible for the SB Health Care Benefits Program, the child must have received a monetary award under the Veterans Benefits Administration (VBA).
 The Denver VA Regional Office makes the determination regarding this entitlement.
-The VBA notifies Purchased Care at the VA Health Administration Center after an award is made and the eligible child is enrolled in SB.
+VBA notifies the Chief Business Office Purchased Care after an award is made and the eligible child is enrolled in the SB Health Care Benefits Program.

 Children of Women Vietnam Veterans (CWVV) Born with Certain Birth Defects: The CWVV Health Care Program is a federal health benefits program administered by the Department of Veterans Affairs for children of women Vietnam Veterans born with certain birth defects.
 The CWVV Program provides reimbursement for medical care related to covered birth defects and conditions associated with the covered birth defect except for spina bifida.
-For more information about benefits for children with birth defects, call 1-888-820-1756 or visit www.va.gov/hac/forbeneficiaries and select Spina Bifida/Children of Women Vietnam Veterans (CWVV.)
+For more information about benefits for children with birth defects, call 1-888-820-1756 or visit www.va.gov/hac/forbeneficiaries/spina/spina.asp

-Eligibility: To be eligible for the CWVV Program, Veterans must have received an award under VBA.
+Eligibility: To be eligible for the CWVV Program, the child must have received a monetary award under VBA.
 The Denver VA Regional Office makes determination regarding this entitlement.
-The VBA notifies Purchased Care at the VA Health Administration Center after an award is made and the eligible child is enrolled in CWVV.
+VBA notifies the Chief Business Office Purchased Care after an award is made and the eligible child is enrolled in CWVV.

 Bereavement Counseling: VA Vet Centers provide bereavement counseling to all family members including spouses, children, parents, and siblings of Servicemembers who die while on active duty.
 This includes federally activated members of the National Guard and reserve components.
 Bereavement services may be accessed by calling (202) 461-6530.